RTRE-Community/RTRE/README.md

 ### 🐋 with Docker

-First install Docker and Docker-compose and set it up.
+First, install Docker and Docker-compose and set it up.

-Clone the repository navigate to
+Clone the repository and navigate to
  ```bash
 ./RTRE/Server
 ```